bastean/dsgo/README.md

 <div align="center">

-> Example discord bot applying a layered architecture.
+> Example of interoperability between a Web App and a Discord Bot using a layered architecture.

 </div>

 > [!IMPORTANT]
+>
-> dsGO is still in the early stages of development.
+> - `dsGO` is still in the early stages of development.

 <br />